Bradford Cox

 Bradford James Cox (born May 15, 1982) is an American singer-songwriter and musician, best known as the lead singer and guitarist of the indie rock band Deerhunter.
 He also pursues a solo career under the moniker Atlas Sound.

-Cox formed Deerhunter with drummer Moses Archuleta in 2001.
-The band has released 7 studio albums along with several singles and EPs.
-Atlas Sound is a name Cox has used since he was ten to refer to his own music, but his first full-length production under the name was Let the Blind Lead Those Who Can See but Cannot Feel (2008).
+Cox formed Deerhunter with Paul Harper and Dan Walton in 2001.
+The band has released eight studio albums along with several singles and EPs.
+Atlas Sound is a name Cox has used since he was ten to refer to his own music.
+Cox has released three full-length productions under this name.
+Let the Blind Lead Those Who Can See but Cannot Feel (2008), Logos (2009), and Parallax (2011).
 Cox's method of creating music is stream of consciousness, and he does not write lyrics in advance.

 He made his film acting debut in 2013's Dallas Buyers Club.

 Music career

 Deerhunter

 Cox founded Deerhunter with bassist Paul Harper and drummer Dan Walton (who named the band) in early 2001.
 The band expanded after Cox met a teenage transient, Moses Archuleta, who was sleeping on the floor of Cox's friends.
 Archuleta initially played Ace Tone Organ and electronics.
 The band's first shows were experimental and based on improvisation.
 Cox continued recording slightly more structured material and releasing it on CD-R and cassette using the name Atlas Sound.
-Paul Harper moved to Ohio and was replaced by Justin Bosworth.
+Paul Harper was replaced by Justin Bosworth.
 At this point Colin Mee also joined the band on guitar.
 Dan Walton left and Cox suggested Archuleta move to drums.
 The band's live shows and recordings became more song-oriented.
 They recorded their debut 7" for Die Slaughterhaus.
 Josh Fauver joined the band in 2004 after Bosworth died in a freak skateboarding accident.
 This lineup recorded Deerhunter's debut LP on Atlanta label Stickfigure Records.
 Cox suggested Lockett Pundt, whom he befriended while attending Harrison High School in Kennesaw, Georgia, join the band on guitar so that he could concentrate on vocals and electronics.
 This lineup recorded their breakthrough record, 2007's Cryptograms until 2010's Halcyon Digest.
 Colin Mee left the band after failing to show up for a North American tour.
-Josh Fauver subsequently left the band and was replaced by Josh McKay.
-The band is now a four piece consisting of Cox on guitar and vocals, Pundt on guitar and occasional vocals, McKay on bass, and Archuleta on drums.
+Fauver subsequently left the band and was replaced by Josh McKay.
+The band is now a four-piece consisting of Cox on guitar and vocals, Pundt on guitar and occasional vocals, McKay on bass, and Archuleta on drums.